brundonsmith/bagel/README.md

 - There is no global state; global values are all immutable.
 A main() procedure is called when the app starts, and any mutable state has to be initialized there and passed down to sub-procedures.

+<h2>Trying it out</h2>

+This is in an extremely rough state right now, but if you're determined to delve into the deep, you can run `npm run build-and-watch` to watch and convert every `.bgl` file in `tests/sample-files-2` into a corresponding `.bgl.ts` file.
+You can also run `npm run build-and-bundle` to build `app-sample.bgl` into `app-sample.bgl.ts` and then bundle it with `lib/` into `test.js`.
+Open `test.html` in a web browser to run the code.